Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

-- source (string): “camera”, “layer”, “context”, “_”  - if source is equal to “camera” or “layer”, contexts from context_list are treated as indexes.
+- source (string): “camera”, “layer”, “context”, “_”  - if source is equal to “camera” or “layer”, contexts from indexes_from_contexts are treated as indexes.
 - context (string) - id of the context.
 If source is not equal to "context", this parameter will be ignored;
 - [indexes] (int/unsigned vector) - the list of indexes used to find entities in vectors;
 - [indexes_from_contexts] (string vector): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value” - ids of contexts